 Now you can bring all of the fun of an escape room into your own home… with a different adventure delivered every other month.
 Work with your friends to crack codes, solve riddles, and conquer puzzles as you solve historical mysteries through time.

 In the first sentence of each of these descriptions, the store gets across not only its niche but its specific community.
-Not “soap,” but “handmade bath products”; nor “spiritual objects,” but “sacred objects from mystical traditions worldwide”; not “game” or “mystery,” but an in-house escape room; nor simply “records,” but records curated by musicians.
+Not “soap,” but “handmade bath products”; nor “spiritual objects,” but “sacred objects from mystical traditions worldwide”; not “game” or “mystery,” but an in-house escape room.
 It’s clear right away who the target customer is for each box – and why the customer should go for it.

 Marketplace categories determine where your box shows up on the Marketplace.
 In this step, you can select up to 3 main categories – or 3 pairs of parent/child categories – best suited to your box.